Hispanic cuisine undoubtedly boasts some of the most flavorful dishes in the world. And Hispanic soups are no exception.

 Cassava, another main ingredient, is root vegetable otherwise known as yuca.
 Throw in some tripe and green beans, and you have the most popular Salvadorian soup.

 The elements so far sound pretty common, but there’s one more addition to this soup that might surprise a non-native.
 Bananas.
-Prepare your taste buds for a pleasant, but unexpected sweet bite as you delve into this sopa de pata dish.

 Another popular dish with Mexican roots, Pozole is translated “hominy”.
 The abundance of corn and pork, garnished with anything from lettuce to chili peppers to avocado are sure to delight anyone.